mohsenrahmanikivi/SmartBLock/tools/readme.md

 ```
 - Open the file "ownerApp.py" with your text editor
 - You need to define the Owner's private key and a desired UTXO (TxIn (id, index) )
-- You should define lock and guest addresses and lock time based on the Unix time
+- You should define the sequence of guest and owner (a sequence is a number which shows how many blocks the output needs to get age to be spendable)
 - Save the file
 - Run this command
 ```sh